dsqmoore/developer/_posts/2010-01-01-streaming-items.md

     itemsChannel.bind('update', function(data) { });
     itemsChannel.bind('delete', function(data) { });

-The `data` passed to the above callback handlers is idential to the [list items API][list-items].
+The `data` passed to the above callback handlers is identical to the [list items API][list-items].

     {